 Day 3: Walnut Creek Campground to Cedar Breaks Trailhead

-We decided to get an early start in hopes of getting to the end by 4pm.
-After calculating the distance we had left we realized that today was going to be the longest day on our Goodwater Loop trip.
+We decided to get an early start in hopes of getting back to the truck by 4 pm.
+After calculating the distance we had left, we realized that today was going to be the longest day on our Goodwater Loop trip.

-Although we got up a 6am, we didn’t leave the campground until 8am, which was about 30 minutes later than we wanted to leave, but still earlier than we usually do!
+Although we got up a 6am, we didn’t leave the campground until 8am, which was about 30 minutes later than anticipated, but still earlier than we usually do!

-The trail goes through prairie as it did the day before for about half a mile after the campground and then it goes back into the trees after a little climb and remains in this type of terrain until you get closer to Overlook Park.
+The trail goes through prairie as it did the day before, for about half a mile after the campground; then it goes back into the trees after a little climb and remains in this type of terrain until you get closer to Overlook Park.

 Our first stop for the day was 2 miles down the trail at Russell Park so we could fill up on water.